karthikn130/dlg_parser_pymol_plugin/README.md

 # dlg_parser_pymol_plugin
-Download all te files or zip file.
+Download all the files or zip file.
 Then install the plugin.
 To install the plugin, goto plugin manager in pymol and click install new plugin.
 Then select the __init__.py file to install the plugin.